Robert Kagan in his recent Post essay, “The strongmen strike back,” insightfully states:

 Cybersecurity role in addressing weaponization of information creation

 The threats above could be also repurposed for financial gain targeting our organizations.
-Fake information targeted at professionals in our organizations could drive pump-and-dump scams; influence M&A activity; sabotage our business decision making to benefit the competition; etc. We should consider playing a role in helping our users filter the information.
+Fake information targeted at professionals in our organizations could drive pump-and-dump scams; influence M&A activity; sabotage our business decision making to benefit the competition; etc. We, cybersecurity practitioners, should consider playing a role in helping our users filter the information.
 We cannot and should not become content arbitrators, however, there are certain steps we could consider taking:

 - Through our existing content filtering proxies we could display warnings to users when they access fringe, hyper-biased news sites.
 Those could be identified through a number of means ranging from various ratings in peer-reviewed journalistic research, through audience scores such Alexa, ComScore, Hitwise, Nielsen, etc.